Author: Adam Reynolds

 As a software-as-a-service provider, we provide finance automation tools for expense management and invoicing.
 We are fortunate that our cloud-based services and support to our customers can continue without any disruption.

-We have followed the government advice from the very start, and assembled a team at the beginning of March to plan and prepare for what was coming.
-Our two main aims are to maintain a great service to our customers, and to look after our employees.
+We followed the government's advice from the very start and assembled a team at the beginning of March to plan and prepare for what was coming.
+Our two main aims are to maintain great service to our customers and to look after our employees.

 We have a Business Continuity Plan (BCP) which documents our preventative and recovery processes should our business have to deal with any threats.
 We tested this plan recently, but at no point did we believe we would be enacting this plan around a worldwide pandemic.
 The BCP was an essential foundation for us to become a remote working business with minimal disruption, We had already considered what we needed to address, and had the mechanisms and people in place to act.